 Corticosteroids are powerful and fast-acting anti-inflammatories.
 Doctors may prescribe them to temporarily treat UC flare-ups.
 Most people notice an improvement in symptoms within days of taking corticosteroids.

-These drugs can have serious side effects, however, so doctors warn against long-term use.
+However, these drugs can have serious side effects, so doctors warn against long-term use.

 Immunomodulators are medications that modify the immune system, decreasing the body’s inflammatory response.